 Each of these materials has its benefits and drawbacks:

-Glass bongs are beautiful and can have lovely color-changing properties.
+Glass bongs are beautiful and can have lovely colour-changing properties.
 These are the “purists’ bongs,” since they deliver a smoke as clean as a Rocky Mountain spring (assuming you change out the water regularly).
 Unfortunately, they are also quite fragile and have been known to shatter with a single swipe from a bored house cat.
 This is especially bummerific because glass bongs can be very expensive, depending on the design.

 Plastic bongs tend to be cheaper and more durable.
 You don’t have to worry about draining your bank account only to be left with a pile of shards on the floor, which is why these bongs are popular with those on a budget.
 Alas, some plastic bongs—especially the most inexpensive ones—have been known to impart a certain petrochemical-esque taste to one’s smoke.